All Episodes

 Chris Shays told Fund that his recent town hall meetings in his upper income district have convinced him he must oppose citizenship for illegal aliens.

-I mean, yeah, the the the Yeah, I'm not kidding you.
+I mean, I'm not kidding.

-So what what what Fund's piece here is an attempt to do is to is to position Mike Pence's suggestion compromise as something that will work and save people, but this is still misses the point because it's still f it's still uh uh founded in this notion there has to be a bill.
+So what Fund's piece here is an attempt to do is to position Mike Pence's suggestion, compromise, as something that will work and save people.

 Legislation for legislation's sake.

-The opposition spreads across the geographical and ideological boundaries that often divide House Republicans.
+This, according to Republican lawmakers and leadership aides, the opposition spreads across the geographical and ideological boundaries that often divide House Republicans.

-Despite some national polls showing strong support for a uh comprehensive solution of the sort favored by Bush, nearly every GOP lawmaker interviewed for the Post article said the House plan to secure the borders and enforce existing immigration laws is unquestionably the safer political stand in his or her district.
+Despite some national polls showing strong support for a comprehensive solution of the sort favored by Bush, nearly every GOP lawmaker interviewed for the Post article said the House plan to secure the borders and enforce existing immigration laws is unquestionably the safer political stand in his or her district.

-Many Democrats from vulnerable districts say the same thing, although the Democratic caucus as a whole is more sympathetic to a Senate style compromise.
+Many Democrats from vulnerable districts say the same thing, although the Democratic caucus as a whole is more sympathetic to a Senate-style compromise.

-Well, of course they are.
+Well, of course, they are.

 That's what's so nonsensical about this.

-Yesterday on C-SPAN's Washington Journal, Steve Scully, the host, talking to the editor-in-chief of the hotline, Chuck Todd.
+Yesterday on C-SPAN's Washington Journal, Steve Scully, the host, talking to the editor-in-chief of the hotline, Chuck Todd, Scully says, How will the immigration issue play out this year, Chuck?

 I tell you, I don't think they're going to come up with a deal.